jio-gl/openai-proxy-python/DOCS.md

 2. Ensure you're not setting a different organization ID in your client
 3. Restart the proxy server

+### Cerebras API Issues

+Common issues with Cerebras API integration:

+1. **"Unexpected keyword argument 'system'"**: This occurs because Cerebras API does not support the `system` parameter in the same way as OpenAI.
+Remove any `system` parameter from your Cerebras requests or use the `messages` parameter with a system role message instead.

+2. **Tool use errors**: Ensure you're using the Cerebras format for tool definitions (see Cerebras AI Tool Use section above).
+Key differences include:
+   - Set `strict: True` in the function object
+   - Set `parallel_tool_calls=False` in API calls
+   - Use the correct format for sending tool results back to the model

+3. **Missing Python SDK**: Ensure you've installed the Cerebras SDK with `pip install cerebras-cloud-sdk>=0.1.0`

 ### Debug Mode Issues

 If you encounter issues with debug mode: